High School

 Before taking this course, Spanish 3, students must have passed Spanish 2 with a grade of C or better.
 This course will focus on a review of all previous tenses and moods, with an introduction to the subjunctive mood.
 Much of the class work and communication in class will be conducted in Spanish as students learn to use all that they have learned in previous years and to communicate in Spanish with the objective to increase confidence in speaking Spanish.

-Yearbook is a fun class where students learn many valuable lessons such as; beginning photography, time management, the importance of meeting deadlines, and working together as a team.
-This class is hands-on and as with other classes-- there will be homework.
+Our Yearbook class will work as a cohort of four students to learn many valuable lessons such as: beginning photography, time management, the importance of meeting deadlines, and working together as a team.
+This class will run as a small cohort of four students.

 Course Objectives: